Melanoma

 The following diagnostic tests may be done to confirm or rule out melanoma and its metastases:

-Treatment options melanoma
+Treatment options for melanoma

 Your exact treatment options will depend on the tumor type and stage.
 Your overall health and shape will also affect your options.
 We will inform you about the process beforehand, and you will have plenty of time to ask questions.
 Your treatment will most likely consist of one or more of the following options: